cbazi069/ID-matcher-angular/README.md

 ## First import all your files

 You'll need to have 2 Json files of annotations related to 2 Folders of images respectively.
 Import the first folder and its Json File on the first card and do the same on the other card.
+Wait for the 4 checks.

 ![picture](imgGithub/imports.png)

-Then you can go to section 2 'id matcher'.
-Use the navbar :
+Then you can go to section 2 'id matching'.
+Use the sidebar :

 ![picture](imgGithub/navbar.png)